zbzhu99/SMARTS/examples/gameOfTag/README.got.md

 ## Build manually and run locally
 Currently, do not install `smarts` directly from pypi.
 Instead, install `smarts` from the `xtsmarts` branch of `huaweinoah/smarts` repository.

-The steps to install and run xtSmarts is as follows.
+The steps to install and run smarts-got is as follows.

 ```bash
 # Install Smarts and build scenarios